Medical and scientific equipment operates under constant scrutiny. Every component must perform consistently and safely. Hinges are no exception.

 2. Cycle Life and Reliability

-Medical and science equipment frequently protect very valuable assets.
+Medical and science equipment frequently protects very valuable assets.
 A failed hinge can cause thousands of dollars to come crashing down -- and hopefully not on someone’s fingers or head.
 Follow your manufacturer’s hinge design guidelines to reach the optimal life span for your hinge.
 Cheap materials and design will get you cheap results.

 Using hinges with a long cycle life reduces equipment failures and downtime from not having equipment available when you need it.
 Consider your applications’ load and frequency of use.
 High-frequency traffic is typically considered more than 25 uses per day and a load of up to 200 lbs.

 There are other safety considerations when it comes to reliability.
 With heavy-duty medical equipment such as floor model centrifuges, failing hinges could create a serious workplace hazard.
-Not only could equipment failures cause costly damage, they could also result in employee injuries and patient lawsuits.
+Not only could equipment failures cause costly damage, but they could also result in employee injuries and patient lawsuits.

 3. Weight and Counterbalancing